FBA – Bonspiel Rules

 I. Rules for the Make-up of a Team in the Friars’ Briar Bonspiel

-A. For the Friars’ Briar, the “skip” is defined as the player that throws last rocks.
+A. For the Friars’ Briar, the “skip” is defined according to the CCA Rulebook which says: 6.
+(1) The skip has the exclusive direction of the game for their team and shall deliver stones in each end.
+(2) The skip may play any position in the delivery rotation of their team.
 Teams eligible to play in the Friars’ Briar must have a minimum of one clergy or employee of a faith-based organization on the team, who plays in the position of skip or vice-skip.
 Exceptions must be cleared by the Executive on an annual basis.
 (Article 8: FBA Bonspiel Rules) It is preferable, but not essential, that all members of a Rink shall be from the same Province as the Skip.(Board decision)

 B. Three players on the team must be clergy, family of clergy, an employee of a church organization, or a member of a Clergy Curling League.
 (Article 8)

 C. A player who is not clergy, family of clergy, an employee of a church organization, or a member of a Clergy Curling League must play lead.
 (Article 8)

 D. Any exceptions to this rule must be approved on a case by case basis by the governing board of the Friars’ Briar Association.
 (Board decision)

 II.
 Rules for Individual Games at the Friars’

 A. All games are governed by CCA Rules for General Play available online at Rules of Curling for General Play – Canadian Curling Association

 B. All games in all rounds of the Friars’ Briar are 8 ends (Article 8).